SABERGLOW/Clrd./README.md

 The website is designed using HTML5, CSS, and JavaScript.
 I designed it on <a href="https://codepen.io/saberglow/pen/OJNypmg"> CodePen </a>.

 # Features:
-The web-page is be capable of following functionalities:
+The website is be capable of following functionalities:
 * Uploading an Image
 * Applying Filters to it
 * Resetting the Image